-Have ideas for future poses?
+· Have ideas for future poses?
 Would your class like to create a yoga video or submit photos of poses?
-Wouldn't it be awesome for our Yoga Guide to be completely built using our own doodle photos?
 We appreciate your feedback and are grateful for your efforts in sharing photos and videos with us!
-Please upload to your google drive account shared folder or share with db.educationteam@gmail.com
+Please upload to your google drive account shared folder, share on the faculty Facebook group, or share with Jennifer.Horner@doodlebugs.com